canjs/canjs/docs/can-guides/introduction/comparison.md

   }
 });
 ```
-...where data is packaged along with behaviors (methods) in objects that represent domain concepts.
+…where data is packaged along with behaviors (methods) in objects that represent domain concepts.

 While **RxJS** offers a **stream** of events and values, **CanJS** offers instances that can be directly acted upon, stored and serialized.